Alzheimer’s Prevention — Supplements I Take (and Why), part 3: CocoaVia Memory+ (cocoa flavanols)

 A (long) while back I promised to blog about my various supplements for anyone else who is interested in brain health and in potentially delaying

-Certified by the American Board of Obesity Medicine and a member of the prestigious Alpha Omega Alpha medical honor society, Jen has been a practicing physician for over 20 years and specializing in weight management since 2007.
-She spent 4 years on the medical faculty at the University of California San Diego before moving to Los Angeles to do outrageously fun things like caring for celebrities, designing weight loss programs for actors who needed to drop weight for movie roles, and serving as a doctor on seasons 4 and 5 of the hit reality TV show, “The Biggest Loser.”
+Jen is certified by both the American Board of Internal Medicine and the American Board of Obesity Medicine.
+She is also a member of the prestigious Alpha Omega Alpha medical honor society.
+With over 25 years of experience as a practicing physician, Jen has specialized in weight management since 2007 when she moved to Los Angeles after spending four years on the medical faculty at the University of California, San Diego.
+In L.A., she designed weight loss programs for actors preparing for movie roles and served as a doctor on seasons 4 and 5 of the reality TV show, “The Biggest Loser.”

-After the show, she moved back home to our nation’s capital to return to academia (now on the medical faculty of two universities, the George Washington University and the Uniformed Services University, and a practicing physician at the DC Veterans Affairs Medical Center).
-Since returning to DC, Jen achieved a Master’s degree in clinical research and worked with Dr. Kevin Hall at the National Institutes of Health to co-author several groundbreaking scientific papers about changes in metabolism after weight loss and diet vs. exercise in weight loss maintenance in former Biggest Loser contestants.
+In 2008, Jen returned to our nation’s capital to resume her academic career.
+She is now on the medical faculty of both the George Washington University and the Uniformed Services University and serves as a practicing physician at the DC Veterans Affairs Medical Center.
+Since returning to DC, Jen has earned a master’s degree in clinical research and collaborated with Dr. Kevin Hall at the National Institutes of Health to co-author several groundbreaking scientific papers on metabolism changes after weight loss and the impact of diet versus exercise on weight loss maintenance in former Biggest Loser contestants.

-Jen has seen the disabling course of morbid obesity in her family, and is especially motivated to maintain her weight loss because she is at high risk of developing Alzheimer’s Disease, which her own mom developed in her late 50s.
-Jen is determined to keep her brain as healthy as her body, and has exhaustively researched the state of the art in Alzheimer’s prevention and adopted many lifestyle changes specifically designed to help safeguard not just her weight, but also her mind.
+Jen has seen the disabling course of morbid obesity in her dad, who passed away in 2020 with significant weight-related disability.
+She is also motivated to maintain her weight loss because of her high risk of developing Alzheimer’s Disease, which took her mom’s life in 2024.
+Jen is determined to keep her brain as healthy as possible and has exhaustively researched the state of the art in Alzheimer’s prevention, adopting many lifestyle changes specifically designed to help safeguard not just her weight, but also her mind.

-Jen’s mission is to help others understand the biological and psychological reasons why they struggle with overweight or food addiction and learn to manage their own health as successfully as she has.
-She combines scientific evidence with practical personal experience to help others outsmart their stomachs and preserve their minds.
+Jen’s mission is to help others understand the biological and psychological factors contributing to overweight and empower people to manage their own health as she strives to do.
+She combines scientific evidence with practical personal insights to help people outsmart their stomachs and preserve their minds.

 Find cookies, ice cream, chips, or fries irresistible?